Planned Giving

 Bequests and Retirement Plans

-Leave your legacy by making a gift in your will to Cascade Connections.
+Leave your legacy by making a gift to Cascade Connections in your will.
 A bequest is one of the simplest ways to remember those you care about most.
-A provision allows you to make a substantial contribution without diminishing the assets available to you during your life.
+This provision allows you to make a substantial contribution without diminishing the assets available to you during your life.
 Since bequests are deductible from your taxable estate, significant estate tax savings are possible.
 Naming Cascade Connections as a beneficiary of your retirement plan also avoids income tax when we receive the distribution from the plan.

+Let Us Know: We hope you’ll tell us when you have named Cascade Connections in your will.
+We would very much like the opportunity to thank you for your generosity.
 If you prefer to remain anonymous, your gift will be kept completely confidential.
 But at the same time, recognition of your gift can encourage others to do the same.
 Whatever the case, we will honor your wishes, because we appreciate your support immensely.
-And, if you have any other specific requests for a bequest, please contact our Planned Giving Department at 360-714-9355 X 109 for assistance.
+And, if you have any other specific requests for a bequest, please contact us at 360-714-9355 for assistance.

 Our Federal Tax I.D. number is: 91-1017868

-Tribute or memorial bequest: This is a gift given “in honor of” or “in memory of” someone.
+• Tribute or memorial bequest: This is a gift given “in honor of” or “in memory of” someone.
 We would be pleased to honor your request and grant appropriate recognition.